ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 - Industry projects with ARCHER2 access that extend beyond the end of service have been contacted by EPCC about continued access to HPC facilities
 - ARCHER2 website will continue to be available beyond the end of the ARCHER2 service

-!!! note "NSCDS: Data storage beyond the end of ARCHER2"
+!!! tip "RDFaaS and NSCDS: Data storage beyond the lifetime of ARCHER2"
-    The new NSCDS will be available beyond the end of the ARCHER2 service but users will need to transfer data from other ARCHER2 file systems to this storage before the end of service.
-Detailed instructions on how to access this new storage are available in the [Data section](data.md), the capacity of this storage is fraction of current quotas on the ARCHER2 file systems.
-You should not plan for this storage system to be able to store the majority of data you have on ARCHER2.
+    The RDFaaS will retain data until end of Mar 2027.
+We are also providing a new location for projects to store limited amounts of data beyond the end of ARCHER2: the NSCDS (National Supercomputing Centre Data Store).
+Users will need to transfer data from current file systems to it before the end of ARCHER2.
+More detailed instructions on this are provided in the [Data section](data.md) of this short guide.
+    You should not plan for this storage to be able to host all the data you currently have on ARCHER2.

 ## Recommended actions